-X-point, creating a higher order X-point, which has been shown to significantly increase divertor connection lengths [5] and may enhance cross-field transport through churning modes [6].
+Alternative divertors are divertors which leverage novel magnetic or geometric features differing from the 'standard' divertor; features which are predicted to benefit divertor exhaust in some way.
+One such alternative divertor is the Snowflake, which implements additional nulls near primary X-point, creating a higher order X-point, which has been shown to significantly increase divertor connection lengths [5] and may enhance cross-field transport through churning modes [6].
 The X-point target (XPT) is another alternative divertor, which has a secondary X-point near the divertor targets [7].
-The low poloidal field near this secondary X-point can lead to longer connection lengths, and there can be significant power sharing between the multiple outer divertor targets-depending on the separation of the two separatrixes and strength of cross-field transport [8, 9].
+The low poloidal field near this secondary X-point can lead to longer connection lengths, and there can be significant power sharing between the multiple outer divertor targets - depending on the X-point separation and strength of cross-field transport [8, 9].
 Furthermore, the secondary X-point can be located at higher major radius than the primary, creating a magnetic flux expansion and lowering heat flux densities at the targets (similar to the Super-X divertor configuration [10]).
 Finally, the low poloidal field and local minimum in total field created by the secondary X-point could aid in detachment control [11, 12].

 Despite the potential of Snowflake and XPT divertors, neither geometry has been widely simulated in codes with kinetic neutrals, particularly in the simulation code SOLPS-ITER [13, 14].
-In fact, though snowflakes have been simulated in codes such as EMC3-EIRENE [15-17], they have only been simulated once before in SOLPS-ITER [18], and XPTs have never been simulated previously using the code due to the rigidity of the physics modules and grid generators [14].
+In fact, though snowflakes have been simulated in codes such as EMC3-EIRENE [15, 16, 17], they have only been simulated once before in SOLPS-ITER [18], and XPTs have never been simulated previously using the code due to the rigidity of the physics modules and grid generators [14].
 The benefits of using SOLPS-ITER include the complex kinetic treatment of neutrals through its coupling to the EIRENE Monte-Carlo solver, the ability to activate drifts and currents, and the extensive history and benchmarking of the code [14].
 In this work we propose a new generalised method for simulating both X-point target and low-field side snowflake divertors within SOLPS-ITER, which may allow more widespread simulation of these alternative geometries; furthering the understanding of such divertors.
-Building on work performed in [18], the modifications to SOLPS-ITER have been generalized and are integrated with the rest of the code (version 3.0.8) with no loss of functionality.
+Building on work performed in [18], the modifications to SOLPS-ITER have been generalized and can be integrated with the rest of the code with no loss of functionality for standard grids.